defgsus/clipig/docs/README.md

   is the mean of the absolute difference of each vector variable.
 - `l2` or `mse`: [Mean squared error](https://en.wikipedia.org/wiki/Mean_squared_error)
   is the mean of the squared difference of each vector variable.
-Compared to *mean absolute error*, it produces a smaller loss for small differences and a larger loss for large differences.
+Compared to *mean absolute error*, it produces a smaller loss for small differences (below 1.0) and a larger loss for large differences.